Your cart is empty

 You’ll probably only be asked to be a Maid Of Honour once in your life and you’d only be chosen if you were a truly special person in the bride-to-be’s life.

 There’s a lot involved in the role but that doesn’t have to mean it should stress you out.
-Take it step-by-step, get some good advice and make sure to make it your own!
-You version of the role shouldn’t be the same as everybody else’s because your relationship with the bride-to-be is like nobody else’s…
+Take it step-by-step, keep a pulse on the bride’s thoughts, get some good advice and make sure to make it your own!
+Your version of the role shouldn’t be the same as everybody else’s because your relationship with the bride-to-be is like nobody else’s…

 Good luck, spoil her rotten and have fun!